The Apple Watch SE Is (Probably) All the Smartwatch You Need

 Yesterday’s Wordle answer

-Yesterday’s Wordle was harder.
-The hint was “to collect” and the answer contained four common letters and one fairly common letter.
+Yesterday’s Wordle was hard.
+The hint was “an instrument for drawing angles” and the answer contained three common letters, one fairly common letter, and one uncommon letter.

 A primer on Wordle basics